driftlesslabs/larch/docs/user-guide/installation.md

 ## New Users

 Larch is a Python package, so you'll need to also have Python installed.
-If you don't already have Python installed, we recommend installing the latest version via [MiniForge](https://github.com/conda-forge/miniforge#download).
+If you don't already have Python installed, or if you installed Python or Conda more than a year or two ago, we recommend installing the latest version via [MiniForge](https://github.com/conda-forge/miniforge#download).
+You can do this even if you have Python or Conda installed elsewhere on your computer, and you may find a fresh installation to be quite a bit zippier than trying to update an old one.
 Once you have MiniForge installed, you can create an environment for using Larch with the following commands you can paste into a Miniforge Prompt (Windows) or just the plain old Terminal (Mac/Linux):

 ```shell
 mamba env create -p ./ARBORETUM -f https://larch.driftless.xyz/arboretum.yml